A Multi-Wavelength Investigation of Dust and Stellar Mass Distributions in Galaxies: Insights from High-Resolution JWST Imaging: Summary and Future Prospect

 \item We develop an algorithm to decompose both stellar and dust components by combining F200W and F770W images and the SED results.
 To study the flux distribution of both components, we introduce a flux-based compactness parameter, represented by the ratio of the flux within 1\,kpc to the total flux, denoted as $c$.
 We use this parameter to quantify the flux compactness of a sub-sample of 21 resolved galaxies.
 We calculate $c$ by employing both parametric and non-parametric techniques.
 The resulting compactness measurements from both approaches exhibit excellent agreement, indicating the effectiveness of our proposed method for measuring morphology compactness of our sample galaxies.

-\item Our analysis reveals variations in dust-to-stellar compactness ($c_{\rm dust}/c_{\rm stellar}$) among galaxies in a stellar mass ranging $\rm{10^{9.5}<M_*/M_\odot<10^{10.5}}$.
-Furthermore, the most massive galaxy in our sample exhibits a more compact stellar core, suggesting that the vigorous star-forming activities in the core region may have already quenched.
+\item We find variations in dust-to-stellar compactness ($c_{\rm dust}/c_{\rm stellar}$) across galaxies with stellar masses $\rm{10^{9.5}<M_*/M_\odot<10^{10.5}}$.
+Using non-parametric and parametric methods, we observe average $c_{\rm dust}/c_{\rm stellar}$ for these galaxies of 1.23 (±0.05) and 1.27 (±0.06), respectively.
+Furthermore, the most massive galaxy in our sample exhibits a comparable level of compactness between its stellar core and dust, with a dust-to-stellar ratio of 0.86 (0.89) as determined using non-parametric (parametric) methods, respectively.
+This suggests that the intense star-forming activities in the core region may have already undergone quenching.
 We also note a lack of correlation between dust-to-stellar compactness and sSFR.
-While the highest sSFR bin exhibits a higher median value for the compactness ratio compared to the medium bin, the overall trend is not clear.
+While the highest sSFR bin exhibits a higher median value for the compactness ratio compared to the medium bin, the overall trend remains inconclusive.
 This lack of correlation could potentially arise from the degeneracy between sSFR and PAH emission.
-We further investigate $\mathrm{SFR_{IR}}/\mathrm{SFR_{UV}}$, a well-established tracer of dust extinction in galaxies, and find no solid correlation with dust-to-stellar compactness. \end{itemize}
+We further investigate $\mathrm{SFR_{IR}}/\mathrm{SFR_{UV}}$, a well-established tracer of dust extinction in galaxies.
+Our analysis reveals a positive correlation between the $\mathrm{SFR_{IR}}/\mathrm{SFR_{UV}}$ ratio and $c_{\rm dust}/c_{\rm stellar}$.
+This indicates that galaxies with a higher $\mathrm{SFR_{IR}}/\mathrm{SFR_{UV}}$ ratio may exhibit more intense or concentrated star-forming regions. \end{itemize}

 This study serves as a pilot investigation into the morphologies of galaxies using JWST MIRI observations and demonstrates the potential of JWST in examining galaxy structure.
 A future joint analysis of multiple Cycle 1 program will offer a larger sample and a more complete understanding of the structure formation of stellar and ISM components in galaxies across the cosmic time.